pauljaegerKIT/belle2/readme.txt

 fit on the deltaT distrubion determines the wanted parameters.

 functions.py:
-functions for statistics, fitting, and calculating the uncertainty.
+Functions for statistics, fitting, and calculating the uncertainty.

 myplot.py:
 Classes for plotting and fitting.